kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day23-No-Named-Functions/README.md

 ### Points Earned

-X
+20

 ### Rerolls

-Part 1: X
+Part 1: 0

-Part 2: X
+Part 2: 0

 #### Tokens Spent

-Part 1: X
+Part 1: 0

-Part 2: X
+Part 2: 0

 ### Tokens Earned

-X

-### Notes

-This is where we put general notes, including on how to run the programs to get the solutions (if that is different than the instructions in `../README.md`)
+2

 ### Retrospective

-This is where we reflect on the day's challenge!
+- That was more interesting than I thought it would be.
+I almost rerolled my challenge modifier for this one.
+Having no named functions encouraged me to write more comments (especially during Part 1) and think more carefully in my object declaration (especially during Part 2).
+It was kinda fun working in a more OOP fashion for a change!